VincentMarquez/Spectral-Memory/README.md

 | PatchTST | 0.469 |
 | Autoformer | 0.496 |

-*Baseline results taken from respective Timexer table 3 publications under identical experimental settings (seq_len=96, pred_len ∈ {96, 192, 336, 720}).*Table 3: Multivariate forecasting results.
+*Baseline results taken from respective Timexer table 3 publications under identical experimental settings (seq_len=96, pred_len ∈ {96, 192, 336, 720}).

+*Table 3: Multivariate forecasting results.
 We compare extensive competitive models under different prediction lengths following the setting of iTransformer [23].
 The look-back length L is set to 96 for all baselines.
 Results are averaged from all prediction lengths S = {96, 192, 336, 720}.

-Absolutely — I’ll fix **iTransformer Table 4** for you and convert it into a clean, professional **LaTeX-ready table** and a **Markdown-ready version**.
-Your pasted version from the paper was duplicated and misaligned.
-This fixes it completely.

 ---